How to Prepare Financially When Expecting a Child

 Estate Planning Documents and Beneficiaries

 When a child is added to the family, there are legal issues that need to be considered.
 The first and most important is to confirm that a will is in place which details who will become the legal caregiver of minor children if both parents die prematurely.
 If a will is already in place, review the document to make certain that the person chosen for this responsibility is still in line with your wishes.
 In addition to the will, you will want to ensure your beneficiaries are updated as well.
-If your children are listed as beneficiaries on your accounts, you will want to add your new baby as a beneficiary to avoid being accidently disinherited.
+If your children are listed as beneficiaries on your accounts, you will want to add your new baby as a beneficiary to avoid being accidentally disinherited.
 As part of this exercise, check your beneficiaries at work to ensure those are updated on your employer benefits.

 Child/College Savings Account

 If significant financial gifts are given by family members or friends upon your baby’s arrival, it is important to establish an account for your child that can receive the funds being given.
 These accounts may include a standard savings account at the bank, a brokerage account at your preferred custodian (Schwab, TD Ameritrade, Vanguard, etc.), or a 529 plan for educational savings.
-The type of account you open will depend on how you want the money to be used in the future, whether certain tax benefits are important to you, and the contributions you are planning to make into these accounts.
+The type of account you open will depend on how you want the money to be used in the future, whether certain tax benefits are important to you, and the contributions you plan to make to these accounts.
 For more information on how much your child’s savings can grow, see the May 2019 blog article.

 Conclusion